-In this six-week, self-paced online course, I draw on almost 40 years of knowledge and experience in teaching, counselling and raising adolescents to support those of you who are travelling alongside adolescents on their bumpy ride to adulthood.
-I also chat with a few of my favourite adolescent experts, Dannielle Miller and Dr Arne Rubinstein, and author and journalist Madonna King, to get their perspectives on life for adolescents and those who support them.
+In this six-module, self-paced online course, I draw on almost 40 years of knowledge and experience in teaching, counselling and raising adolescents to support those of you who are travelling alongside adolescents on their bumpy ride to adulthood.
+I also chat with a few of my favourite adolescent experts, Dannielle Miller, Clark Wight, Dr Arne Rubinstein, and author and journalist Madonna King, to get their perspectives on life for adolescents and those who support them.

 *NB please note since Maggie recorded this video we have changed online course platforms and restructured the way we do things a bit, so our new platform now gives you LIFETIME access (not one year).
-We also no longer have a forum but you can email us with questions at [email protected] or interact with us in our private Facebook group.
+We also no longer have a forum.

 How the brain is changing and how this affects teens